 6. Storage Method

 Tea enthusiasts who enjoy drinking Pu'er ripe tea should purchase whole pieces or bundles for easier storage.
-If there are frequent rainy days, you can wrap the bundles or whole pieces in plastic and place them in cardboard boxes off the ground.
+If there are frequent rainy days, you can wrap the bundles or whole pieces in plastic Bags and place them in cardboard boxes off the ground.
 Check them every three to five months.

 If you have loose cakes of Pu'er ripe tea or leftover tea, it's recommended to store them in paper bags or resealable bags.
 If you don't drink it often, you can simply open it up to let it breathe every few months.
 Some tea enthusiasts have mentioned that the humidity where they live is very high, to the point where even stones would mold.
-In such cases, I recommend sealing the tea in plastic bags and placing bamboo around the cardboard box to absorb moisture.
+In such cases, I recommend sealing the tea in plastic bags and placing bamboo charcoal around the Cardboard box to absorb moisture.

 How Long Should Ripe Tea Be Stored Before Drinking